-- A National Trail through rugged Yorkshire and the majestic Lake District
+- A long distance trail through rugged Yorkshire and the majestic Lake District.

-- Relax in cosy and friendly country inn’s and B&B's
+- Relax in cosy and friendly country inn’s.

 The Dales Way is full of natural wonder and is one of the greenest walks you will ever take, with lush, emerald valleys, fields, crags and fells to accompany you every step of the way.